Roar Like a Violin Monster

 How often do you hear people complain about how their community isn’t cool enough to “get” what they do?

-I really have a problem with this way of thinking.
-Just like teachers, doctors, lawyers and everybody else, we should be able to create a demand for what we do as artists.
+Like teachers, doctors, lawyers, we can create a demand for what we do as performing artists.
 We can’t and we shouldn’t expect to count on the “stability” of an orchestra job.

 Being good isn’t good enough.